• Skip to primary navigation

 Try using low sodium broth, chickpeas, and fire roasted tomatoes.

-Bowl of Chickpea Stew with cilantro and scallions on top.
+Bowl of Chickpea Stew with sliced avocado on top.

 Smoky Chickpea Stew